tomwhross/pdb-tutorial/README.md

 dicegame.utils.UnnecessaryError: You actually called this function...
 ```

-Ok weird, looks like an exception was thrown even though we used what was supposed to be a valid input.
+Ok weird, there was an exception that was thrown even though we used what was supposed to be a valid input.
 I think it's safe to
 say that the program is broken so let's start the debugging process!

-### PDB 101: Intro to `pdb`
+## PDB 101: Intro to `pdb`

 It's time to finally work with python's very own debugger `pdb`.
 The debugger is included in python's standard library and we
 use it the same way we would with any python library.
 First, we have to import the `pdb` module and then call one of its methods